 In order to apply for the ECU Australia Basic Everyday Access account you first need to become a member of the credit union.
-This application can be accessed by clicking on “Go to Site” now.
+This application can be accessed by applying online.
 There is certain eligibility requirements you will have to meet in order for your application to be considered:

 - Minimum age.
 You must be able to verify that you are at least 18 years of age.

 - Residency requirements.
 While there are no industry requirements to meet in order to become a member of ECU, you do have to be a resident of Australia with a residential address within the country.

 - Depository requirements.
 In order to become a member you will need to purchase a share for $10.
 If you choose in the future to forfeit that membership this fee will be refunded to you.
 Opening the account also requires a $10 initial deposit.